Learn-Driven Development

 What agents do well:

-- Draft specs and hypotheses based on direction and context you provide.
+• Draft Specs and bet framings based on direction and context you provide.

 What humans do (and agents don't):

-For solo builders, agents are your team.
-They amplify your ability to build, but they don't replace your responsibility to learn.
-The vibe coder who lets the agent build whatever "feels right" without a hypothesis is just automating waste.
+LDD assumes agents do the building.
+Without them, build pace matches consumption pace and the asymmetry that motivates the whole approach disappears.
+But agents amplify your ability to build, not your ability to learn.
+The vibe coder who lets the agent build whatever "feels right" without a bet is just automating waste.

 Token efficiency matters